-36. The complainant should write to the appropriate person giving details about the aspects of the decision or the Stage 2 process that they are appealing against.
-The appropriate person will be the Chair of the Local Governing Body for all complaints except those where the complaint was escalated to the Executive Headteacher in Stage 2; in those instances, the appropriate person will be the Chair of Trustees.
-Throughout the remainder of this Stage 3 process, references to the Chair of the Local Governing Body should be read as references to the Chair of Trustees in appropriate cases.

-- 37. The Chair of the Local Governing Body may reject the request for a Panel Hearing if, in their judgment, the request: - Is vexatious or abusive; and / or - Refers only to issues that have already been reasonably determined and with no reasonable basis (such as new information) upon which an appeal hearing could reach a different decision. - 38.
+- 47. If the complainant is dissatisfied with the outcome at Stage 2 and wishes to take the matter further, they can escalate the complaint to Stage 3 This is the final stage of the complaints procedure. - 48.
+A request to escalate to Stage 3 must be made to the Clerk, via the school office, within 5 school days of receipt of the Stage 2 response. - 49.
+The complainant should write to the appropriate person giving details about the aspects of the decision or the Stage 2 process that they are appealing against.
+The appropriate person will be the Chair of the Local Governing Body for all complaints except those where the complaint was escalated to the Chief Executive Officer in Stage 2; in those instances, the appropriate person will be the Chair of Trustees.
+Throughout the remainder of this Stage 3 process, references to the Chair of the Local Governing Body should be read as references to the Chair of Trustees in appropriate cases. - 50.
+The Chair of the Local Governing Body may reject the request for a Panel Hearing if, in their judgment, the request: - Is vexatious or abusive; and / or - Refers only to issues that have already been reasonably determined and with no reasonable basis (such as new information) upon which an appeal hearing could reach a different decision. - 51.
 The Chair of the Local Governing Body, or a nominated Governor, will convene a Complaints Panel.
 This Panel will comprise at least three individuals, none of whom will have been directly involved in previous consideration of the complaint.
 At least one member of the Panel will be independent of the management and running of the trust and at least one member of the Panel will be a Governor of the school concerned.
 The panel will have the powers to determine the complaint.
 In the unlikely event that more than one session is required to hear the appeal, the individuals on the Panel will remain the same.
-The Panel members will elect their Chair. - 39.
-Any Governors who were part of the Panel Hearing would not be part of any panel that was subsequently required for a disciplinary hearing regarding a member of staff. - 40.
-The Panel Hearing should normally be heard within fifteen school days of the Chair of the Local Governing Body receiving notice of the complaint progressing to Stage 3, ensuring that the complainant is given reasonable notice and that reasonable endeavours are made to arrange a time and date that the complainant can attend. - 41.
-Any documentation from either party should be circulated to all parties five school days before the hearing. - 42.
-The complainant is able to attend the Panel Hearing, and may be accompanied by one other individual at the Panel Hearing (and if the complainant is a child, they may be accompanied by their parent(s) and another person). - 43.
-The Panel Hearing will be heard in private, provide an opportunity for the complainant and for relevant Headteacher / Head of School (or other staff as appropriate, including the Executive Headteacher) to present and for all presenters to be questioned by the Panel and the other party (through the Chair). - 44.
-The Panel will, once the presenters have left the hearing, give careful consideration to the substance of the complaint, consider all the views expressed, and decide the outcome.
-The decision will be made by a simple majority of the Panel; a unanimous decision is not required. - 45.
-The panel can: - Dismiss the complaint in whole or in part; - Uphold the complaint in whole or in part; - Decide on appropriate action to resolve the complaint; or - Recommend changes to the school's systems or procedures.
+The Panel members will elect their Chair. - 52.
+Any Governors who were part of the Panel Hearing would not be part of any panel that was subsequently required for a disciplinary hearing regarding a member of staff. - 53.
+The Panel Hearing should normally be heard within fifteen school days of the Chair of the Local Governing Body receiving notice of the complaint progressing to Stage 3, ensuring that the complainant is given reasonable notice and that reasonable endeavours are made to arrange a time and date that the complainant can attend. - 54.
+If the complainant rejects the offer of three proposed dates, without good reason, the Clerk will decide when to hold the meeting.
+It will then proceed in the complainant's absence on the basis of written submissions from both parties. - 55.
+Any documentation from either party should be circulated to all parties five school days before the hearing. - 56.
+A complainant may bring someone along to the panel meeting to provide support.
+This can be a relative or friend (and if the complainant is a child, they may be accompanied by their parent(s) and another person).
+Generally, we do not encourage either party to bring legal representatives to the committee meeting.
+However, there may be occasions when legal representation is appropriate.